icopy-site/awesome/docs/awesome/awesome-cli-apps.md

 - [strip-json-comments-cli](https://github.com/sindresorhus/strip-json-comments-cli) - Strip comments from JSON.
 Lets you use comments in your JSON files!
 - [DocToc](https://github.com/thlorenz/doctoc) - Generates table of contents for markdown files inside local git repository.
 Links are compatible with anchors generated by github or other sites.
 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.
+- [NCDu](https://dev.yorhel.nl/ncdu) - A disk usage analyzer with an ncurses interface.
+- [ripgrep](https://github.com/BurntSushi/ripgrep) - A line-oriented search tool that recursively searches your current directory for a regex pattern.

 ### Directory Listing